zoom/zoomapps-texteditor-vuejs/README.md

 ##### Start the App

-You can use NODE_ENV to set the environment when starting the app locally.
+You can use NODE_ENV to set the environment when starting the server locally.
 Take a look at [package.json](package.json) for best practices.

 ###### Development